Hamptons HavenA bountiful, four-season Oehme, van Sweden garden on Long Island breathes new life into an 18th-century farmstead

 SEE MORE PHOTOS OF THIS GARDEN

-A champion of sustainable swaths of grasses and perennials — an elegant stylization of meadow and woodland — Washington, D.C.-based Oehme, van Sweden has become well known over the course of its 33-year history for lending sophistication to naturalized plantings.
+A champion of sustainable swaths of grasses and perennials — an elegant stylization of meadow and woodland — Washington, D.C.-based Oehme, van Sweden has become well known for lending sophistication to naturalized plantings.
 And for this classic OvS project, principal Eric Groft brought a painterly touch to the tenets of less lawn, four seasons of interest and environmental sensitivity.
 As he says, “We start by addressing sustainability and the client’s needs, then focus on the aesthetics.”

 A cozy nook under a grape arbor, made from recycled locust trees, bark still intact.
 (Photo by: Jason Dewey)